 Cannabinoids, specifically THC, are an active component of cannabis that, when smoked, are mostly responsible for generating the effects that have created so much controversy over the years.
 At the same time, the series of effects that THC causes can be therapeutic and of great help for some users.
 However, delta 9 is only the tip of the iceberg.
 This cannabinoid has some variants that can fulfill different functions in the body depending on how you consume it, act in different ways, and generate other effects.

-In this article, we will talk a little about 11-Hydroxy-THC, a variant of THC that is not so well known to most cannabis users.
+In this article, we will talk a little about 11-Hydroxy-THC, or Delta 11 THC, a variant of THC that is not so well known to most cannabis users.
 You may have heard that THC-rich cannabis-infused edibles hit harder than just smoking a joint.
 Well, 11-Hydroxy-THC has a lot to do with this.

 But how are 11-Hydroxy-THC and Delta 9 THC related?
 What happens to THC once it enters our body?
 Why do edibles hit harder than smoking cannabis?
 In this article, you will find the answers to these questions.
 We will delve a little deeper into how our body metabolizes THC and what happens to this cannabinoid as our body digests it.

 Delta 9, 10 & HHC!
 The gang’s all here at Botany Farms.

 11-Hydroxy-THC, or Delta 11 THC is a metabolite that occurs in our body after we ingest THC.
 Our gastrointestinal system, including the liver, breaks down the famous Delta-9 during the digestion process, thus forming 11-Hydroxy, also known as 11-OH-THC.